muralich20/Supplier-Risk-Assessment/README.md

 ![2](https://github.com/user-attachments/assets/b7c7356d-e439-4e0a-9c2b-24bd4709a53d)

-Let us understand, How can fetch the Top Worst Category by Defect rate using SQL;
+Let us understand, How can fetch the Top Worst Category (Which here is Mechanicals) by Defect rate using SQL;

-WITH TotalDefects AS (
+<pre> WITH TotalDefects AS (
     SELECT
         Category,
         SUM([Total Defect Qty]) AS Defects